 - Advised an international company in connection with a UK government agency recommendation regarding advertising claims.

 Education & Admissions

-J.D., cum laude, Order of the Coif, with a High Technology Certificate
+J.D., cum laude, with a High Technology Certificate

 Santa Clara University School of Law